yandex/yandex-tank/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~

 There are several ways to set up requests: Access mode, URI-style and request-style.
-Regardless of the chosen format, resulted file with requests could be gzipped - tank supports archived ammo files
+Regardless of the chosen format, resulted file with requests could be gzipped - tank supports
+archived ammo files.

+To specify external ammo file use `ammofile` option.
+Use `ammo_type` option to explicitly
+specify ammo format (if ammo type is uri-style or request-style, tank will try to guess it).

 Access mode
 ''''''''''''